 Cops: Man fatally shot at Old Bethpage park

-A Huntington Station man was shot dead inside a park in Old Bethpage Saturday night, police said.
+A man was fatally shot inside a park in Old Bethpage Saturday night, police said.

-Stefon Pierre, 22, was shot once in the stomach while he was inside Haypath Road Park and declared dead at a hospital, Nassau County police said Monday.
+Stefon Pierre, 22, of Queens, was shot once in the stomach while he was in Haypath Road Park and declared dead at a hospital, Nassau County police said Monday.
+An incorrect location was previously given for where Pierre resided.

 Police said they received a 911 call for help at 11:24 p.m.